aiidateam/AEP/003_efficient_object_store_for_repository/readme.md

   objects inside it, or removing deleted objects) this does not prevent efficient rsync transfer (this has been tested in the implementation).

+- Since it works on a filesystem backend, this would allow to use also other tools, e.g. [`rclone`](https://rclone.org), to move the data to some different backend (a "real" object store, Google Drive, or anything else).

 - Appending content to a single file does not prevent the Linux disk cache to work efficiently.
   Indeed, the caches are per blocks/pages in linux, not per file.
   Concatenating to files does not impact performance on cache efficiency.
 What is costly is opening a file as the filesystem